snomiao/sflow/README.md

 - **TypeScript support**: Fully typed for a richer developer experience and better code quality.

+And ONLINE DEMO avaliable here! - [sflow online Examples and Use Cases]( https://sflow-examples.vercel.app/ )

 ## Installation

 Install sflow using npm or yarn: